 Poverty varies across the county.
-From 2014 to 2018, Bremerton had the highest percentage (17%) of residents living in poverty across all age groups (Figure 18).5 In Bremerton, more than 1 in 4 children younger than age 5 (26%) and about 1 in 6 school-age children (16%) are living in poverty.
-Even among adults, there are still more than 1 in 6 18- to 64-year-olds (17%) living in poverty in Bremerton.
-In the younger than 5 age range, North Mason has a higher rate of poverty (23%, more than 1 in 5) than any of the rest of geographic areas in Kitsap.
-South Kitsap has a higher rate of poverty (16%) than Central Kitsap (13%) or North Kitsap (9%), which are all substantially lower than Bremerton.
-However, 16% of 5- to 17-year-olds in South Kitsap are impoverished, about the same as Bremerton, and substantially more than Central (7%) and North Kitsap (10%).
-North Mason has a higher rate of poverty among 5- to 17-year-olds (23%) than any geographic area in Kitsap.
+From 2015 to 2019, Bremerton had the highest percentage (15%) of residents living in poverty across all age groups (Figure 18).5 In Bremerton, 17% of children younger than age 5 and about 1 in 6 school-age children (15%) are living in poverty.
+Even among adults, there are still more than 1 in 6 18- to 64-year-olds (16%) living in poverty in Bremerton.
+In the younger than 5 age range, Bainbridge has a lower rate of poverty (4%) than any of the rest of geographic areas in Kitsap.
+Also among those younger than 5, South Kitsap has a higher rate of poverty (16%) than Central Kitsap (11%) or North Kitsap (9%), which are all lower than Bremerton.
+However, 14% of 5- to 17-year-olds in South Kitsap are impoverished, about the same as Bremerton, and substantially more than Central (6%) and North Kitsap (10%).
+North Mason has a lower rate of poverty among 5- to 17-year-olds compared to Bremerton (13% compared to 15%).

 Figure 18.
-Percentage of Total Residents Living in Poverty by Age Group and Region, Kitsap County and North Mason: 2014-185
+Percentage of Total Residents Living in Poverty by Age Group and Region, Kitsap County and North Mason: 2014-195

-By limiting the analysis to only people living in poverty, and then reviewing the distribution by region, as shown in Figure 19, it gives a clearer picture that almost a third of county residents under 5 in poverty live in Bremerton (32%), another 3 out of 10 live in each South Kitsap (30%) and Central Kitsap (29%) and less than 1 in 10 live in North Kitsap.
+By limiting the analysis to only people living in poverty, and then reviewing the distribution by region, as shown in Figure 19, it gives a clearer picture that almost a third of county residents under 5 in poverty live in Central Kitsap (34%), another 30% live in South Kitsap and 25% in Bremerton and 11% live in North Kitsap.
 Bainbridge Island has an estimated less than 10 total residents under 5 years living in poverty.
 For those aged 5 to 17, it is a slightly different story.
-Not quite half of those age 5 to 17 live in South Kitsap (42%), followed by 19% in Bremerton and 18% in both Central and North Kitsap.5 While Bremerton has a higher percentage of its residents living in poverty, more people living in poverty live in South Kitsap (7,819) due to its larger population than live in poverty in Bremerton (7,558).
+Not quite a half of those age 5 to 17 live in South Kitsap (42%), followed by 21% in North Kitsap and 19% in Bremerton and 17% in Central Kitsap.
+While Bremerton has a higher percentage of its residents living in poverty, more people living in poverty live in South Kitsap (7,245) due to its larger population than live in poverty in Bremerton (6,633).